Feb 2018-Present: Research Associate, Research Unit, Royal College of Physicians and Surgeons of Canada.

 In this role, I worked on a SSHRC funded research study examining the experiences of educators, students, and community agencies participating in community service learning.
 Community service learning partners students with community agencies (usually non-profits) in order to complete tasks that are of benefit both to the agency and for the student’s learning.

-Sept 2011-May 2013: Health Sciences Education and Research Commons, University of Alberta.
+Sept 2011-May 2013: Research Assistant, Health Sciences Education and Research Commons, University of Alberta.

 Research Assistant for the “Intergration of Interprofessional Competencies” Project